drtomonroe/drtomonroe.github.io/research_overview/index.md

   <div style="flex: 1;">
     <ul>
-     <li><strong>Testing the pathogenicity of those candidates.</strong> Statistical inference is usually not enough to characterize novel genetic variation.
-Therefore, an important component is the validation of candidate alleles using engineered human tissues or animal proxies, ideally using complementary models to identify convergent lines of evidence.</li>
+     <li><strong>Testing the pathogenicity of those candidates.</strong> Statistical inference alone is rarely sufficient to establish the biological or clinical significance of a newly identified variant.
+Therefore, we test candidate variants in engineered human tissues and animal models, using complementary experimental systems to determine their effects and seek convergent evidence of pathogenicity.</li>
       <br>
     </ul>
   </div>